 Hawaiʻi-Pacific Islands Cooperative Ecosystem Studies Unit (HPI-CESU)

-The Hawaiʻi-Pacific Islands Cooperative Ecosystem Studies Unit (HPI-CESU), a coalition of governmental agencies, non-governmental organizations and universities, promotes research, education and technical assistance to support better stewardship of imperiled natural and cultural resources within the Pacific.
+The Hawaiʻi-Pacific Islands Cooperative Ecosystem Studies Unit (HPI-CESU) is a coalition of governmental agencies, non-governmental organizations and universities that promotes research, education and technical assistance to support better stewardship of imperiled natural and cultural resources within the Pacific.

 The Cooperative Ecosystem Studies Units (CESU) Network is a national consortium of federal agencies, academic institutions, tribal, state, and local governments, nongovernmental conservation organizations, and other partners working together to support informed public trust resource stewardship.
 The CESU Network includes nearly 300 partners, including 13 federal agencies, in 17 CESUs representing biogeographic regions encompassing all 50 states and U.S. territories.
 The CESU Network is well positioned as a platform to support research, technical assistance, education and capacity building that is responsive to long-standing and contemporary science and resource management priorities.

 For current opportunities to participate in CESU projects, please go to our Research Statements of Interest and Funding Opportunity Announcements Page.

-Please notify Sharon Ziegler-Chong of any awards made with the CESU master agreement.
+Please notify HPI-CESU Director Sharon Ziegler-Chong of any awards made with the CESU master agreement.